davants/Matthew5_Ver_3_000/Readme.md

 		Add support for other types of scene objects beyond the single triangle.
 			The other geometry will be from external files.
 			All geometry based on file loads.
 All, even box.
-			File format ".obj" is supported to some leve.
+			File format ".obj" is supported to some level.
 See the Notes.txt doc for details.
 Also, because of github settings to exclude un-needed visual studio files the ".obj" example geometry file "Elephant.obj" had to have its extension changed to ".obj_REMOVE_THIS".
 			After downloading the extension should be changed back to ".obj".